gravitational/teleport/docs/2.5/quickstart.md

 !!! tip "NOTE":
     For this to work, both of you must have proper user mappings allowing you access `db` under the same OS user.

-## Hosted Teleport (Teleconsole)

-We run a hosted example of Teleport at [teleconsole.com](https://www.teleconsole.com/).
-You can use it to see how Teleport might work without having to set it up for yourself.
-It's just an easy way to share your terminal with your friends to show Teleport in action.

 ## Running in Production